grype/PlaidSt/README.md

   endDate: Date today;
   select: [:each | each name asLowercase includesSubstring: 'uber']
   thenCollect: #amount) sum.

+"Select all transactions in the last 30 days and group them by date" client transactions get
+  startDate: Date today - 30 days;
+  endDate: Date today;
+  groupedBy: [ :each | each date ].
 ```

 API calls are synchronous and return responses that are defined in subclasses of `PlaidResponse`.
 Fork those calls if you'd like things asynchronously.